Wesselhoff23/Wesselhoff_CSCI2270_FinalProject/README.md

 How to Run:

-Dependencies:
+Dependencies: none

-System Requirements: A computer
+System Requirements:

 Group Members: Dylan Edwards, Andrew Wesselhoff

 Contributors: Dylan Edwards, Andrew Wesselhoff

-Open Issues/bugs:
+Open Issues/bugs: The SortbyRating method only swaps the title and the rating, not the entire node